-Over 80% of revenue at both Port City and Alpine Alternative consists of sales of dried cannabis, extracts and edibles.
+Over 80% of the dispensaries' revenue is derived from the sale of dried cannabis, extracts, and edibles.
 The cost of revenue associated with the dispensary operations consists of direct product costs with each product generating slightly different margins on sale.
-Accordingly, the gross margin percent realized by Port City and Alpine Alternative will differ slightly period-over-period as a result of their respective product mixes.
+Accordingly, the gross margin percent realized by each of the dispensaries will differ slightly period-over-period due to their respective product mixes.